-Everybody loves a wedding – but have you ever thought about organising weddings for a living?
-There’s a huge demand for wedding planners across the UK, and if you’re interested in starting your own business, it’s definitely a profession worth checking out.
+Everybody loves a wedding – but have you ever thought about becoming a wedding planner and organising weddings for a living?
+There’s a huge demand for wedding planners across the UK, so it’s definitely a profession worth checking out if you’re interested in starting your own business,

 According to the National Careers Service, a typical wedding planner’s salary ranges from £17,000 to £25,000 per year.
 That being said, the amount you earn will depend entirely upon the type of business plan you’d like to implement.
 You could choose to work as a wedding planner for a specific venue or company – but if you opt to start your own wedding planning business, you can decide whether you’d like to charge a fixed rate, hourly rate, a percentage of the total wedding cost or something entirely different.

 But let’s not get ahead of ourselves here.
 Before you start thinking about what you’re going to charge, it’s worth walking you through all the basics of how you should set up your wedding planning business.
-So to help you get started, we’ve developed this Rapid Guide that will walk you through all of the basics on how to become a wedding planner.
+So to help you get started, we’ve developed this Rapid Guide that will walk you through all of the basics of becoming a wedding planner.

 - Training and qualifications